This post may contain affiliate links. Please read my disclosure policy.

-You’ll need about a cup of cooked chicken (leftover chicken is perfect.
+- Cooked chicken: You’ll need about a cup of cooked chicken.
+Rotisserie or leftover roasted chicken is perfect.

-Use shredded leftover roast chicken (this is my basic go-to recipe) or you can make the process even easier with shredded store-bought rotisserie chicken.
+- Use shredded leftover roast chicken or you can make the process even easier with shredded store-bought rotisserie chicken.

 This deliciously satisfying dish is great for either a hungry couple or four people, with a salad on the side.